-The annual median values were 1-2 km, whereas the means ranged between about 7 and 11 km, with peak years during the mid-1990s to mid-2000s.
-The maximum aggregate areas were mostly during 1991-1995, at 800-1631 km, and in 2004 and 2005 (at about 920-950 km).
+The annual median values were 1-2 km2, whereas the means ranged between about 7 and 11 km2, with peak years during the mid-1990s to mid-2000s.
+The maximum aggregate areas were mostly during 1991-1995, at 800-1631 km2, and in 2004 and 2005 (at about 920-950 km2).
 Median footprint in comparison with aggregate area values indicated that many cells have low levels of contact (Table D18).

 The influence of the HAK/HOK/LIN/SWA/WWA mixed fishery group is obvious when comparing summary data of Tables D18 and D19, particularly after the mid-1990s: hoki effort has the greatest effect, and note that silver warehou and white warehou are Tier 2 targets (compare data in Tables D5 and D8).
-Overall, the median aggregate area per cell has increased, and the highest median values for number of tows contacted, aggregate area, and footprint per cell were in 2019.
-When these mixed fishery group data are split by Bycatch Assessment Area, the areas with the greatest intensity as measured by the number of tows per cell are COOK8 and CHAT4 (Table 11) and by the aggregate area per cell are CHAT4, COOK8, STEW5, and WCSI7 (Table D20).
-Different sized vessels fish in these areas and this is reflected in the data: for example, smaller vessels fish in Cook Strait waters (where the available area is small relative to that in the offshore areas where the larger vessels operate).
+Overall, the median aggregate area per cell has increased, and the highest median values for number of tows contacted, aggregate area, and footprint per cell was highest in 2019.
+When these mixed fishery group data are split by Bycatch Assessment Area, the areas with the greatest intensity as measured by the aggregate area per cell are CHAT4, COOK8, STEW5, and WCSI7 (Table D20).
+Different sized vessels fish in these areas and this is reflected in the data: for example, smaller vessels fish in Cook Strait waters than in the offshore areas.
 The maximum number of tows per cell for 1990-2019 was from Cook Strait.
 Most areas appeared to have more intense effort during the early-2000s.